Monday, December 28, 2015

 Within weeks George W. Da Cunha sued the developers for breach of contract, asking $10,000 in damages.
 A panel of architects, including Richard Upjohn, was assembled as jurors.
 They all agreed there was a broken contract.

-As the debris crashed through the floors, it took builders Charles McCauley and Thomas Lenihan with it.
-Workers found the men buried beneath the wreck of timbers.
+As the debris crashed through the floors, it took construction workers Charles McCauley and Thomas Lenihan with it.
+The men were found buried beneath the wreck of timbers.
 Dominick Badaracco was dead and the other two severely bruised and cut.

 The newspaper was less than complimentary of McKim, Mead & White’s design.
 “The structure is strongly built, though far from attractive architecturally.
 The dining room and some of the parlors and suites have been elaborately decorated and require no further work, but generally throughout the house last touches are needed.
 At a low estimate $50,000 will have to be spent to put the building in fit condition for a lessee to take it.
 It will cost the lessee about $150,000 to furnish it.”

-On January 18, 1890, nearly seven years after plans had been announced; the Real Estate Record & Builders’ Guide promised “The Plaza Hotel will be opened in the spring.”
+On January 18, 1890, nearly seven years after plans had been announced, the Real Estate Record & Builders’ Guide promised, “The Plaza Hotel will be opened in the spring.”
 It was an optimistic promise.
-On May 22 The Times reported “There is more trouble over the Plaza Hotel property at Fifth Avenue and Fifty-ninth Street.
+On May 22 The New York Times reported, “There is more trouble over the Plaza Hotel property at Fifth Avenue and Fifty-ninth Street.
 This land has been in almost constant litigation for many years.”
 Laura B. Appleton had reared her litigious head once again, now suing the New-York Life Insurance Company for $100,000 in damages.

 New-York Tribune, Sunday, Sept.
 21 1890 (copyright expired)